MindroadGabriel/nano-rust-drivers/README.md

-rust-x-arduino
+Hackathon Pong - Controller Software
 ==============

-Rust project for the _Arduino Nano New Bootloader_.
+Rust project for the _Arduino Nano New Bootloader_, generated from template.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).